IBM-Bluemix/tf-bluemix-loadbalanced-web-servers/README.md

 # Terraform Bluemix Load Balanced Web Servers

-An example Terraform configuration template to deploy an IBM load balancer fronted by DNS and _N_ number of web servers running nginx configured with a simple hello world app .
+An example Terraform configuration template to deploy an IBM load balancer and _N_ number of web servers running nginx configured with a simple hello world app.

 This configuration will create the following resources:

 - A Private VLAN
 - A Load balancer
-- _N_ (default 2) load balancer service definitions
+- _N_ (default `2`) load balancer service definitions
+- An SSH Key
-- _N_ (default 2) virtual guests acting as web servers
+- _N_ (default `2`) virtual guests acting as web servers
-- A DNS domain
-- A DNS record

 # Architecture